 Before using this medicine, tell your doctor if you have liver or kidney disease, or if you have not yet completed menopause and are still having menstrual periods.

 Use Aromasin regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.
 You may need to keep taking take this medicine for up to 5 years.
 Follow your doctor's instructions.
-Aromasin may not work as well if you take it together with hormone replacement medication, or while using birth control pills or patches.
+This medicine may not work as well if you take it together with hormone replacement medication.

 Before taking this medicine

-You should not use Aromasin if you are allergic to exemestane, or:
+You should not use Aromasin if you are allergic to exemestane, or if:

-To make sure Aromasin is safe for you, tell your doctor if you have:
+To make sure Aromasin is safe for you, tell your doctor if you have ever had:

 How should I take Aromasin?

 Take Aromasin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Aromasin is usually taken once per day, after a meal.
 Try to take the medicine at the same time each day.

-Use this medicine regularly to get the most benefit.
-Get your prescription refilled before you run out of medicine completely.
+Use Aromasin regularly to get the most benefit.
 You may need to keep taking take this medication for up to 5 years.